 College representatives will contact you by email or in person if they wish to schedule an individual interview on the Saturday of the Festival or at another time.
 Parents usually should not plan to attend interviews.

-All individual interviews are held in public areas – students will not be alone in private with college representatives.
+All individual interviews are held in public areas.

 College reps might be interested in seeing an additional monologue or more photos from or information about shows you’ve designed or stage managed, if you have them prepared.